LLC DissolutionOperating agreement provisions, winding up, and free template

 Notify creditors

 Send written notice to all known creditors.
 Many states require publication of a notice of dissolution in a local newspaper.
-Creditors typically have 90-120 days to file claims.
+Creditors typically have 90 to 120 days to file claims.

 Wind up business